poroping/terraform-provider-fortios/docs/data-sources/logtacacsaccounting3_setting.md

 The following attributes are exported:

+* `interface` - Specify outgoing interface to reach server.
+* `interface_select_method` - Specify how to select outgoing interface to reach server.
 * `server` - Address of TACACS+ server.
 * `server_key` - Key to access the TACACS+ server.
+* `source_ip` - Source IP address for communication to TACACS+ server.
 * `status` - Enable/disable TACACS+ accounting.